 - Build links with potential employers

-- Use £900 from the programme fees towards the cost
+- Use a contribution from your programme fees towards the cost of fieldwork

 Each student is supported individually in preparing for fieldwork by a dissertation supervisor and receives training in research methods.